Abdullah-Shaban/BasicSensing/wilabt/usrpse/README.md

-Simple sensing example using USRP
+Simple sensing example using USRP as sensing engine
 ===================

 iMinds